MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/campaign.md

 ### <a name="campaigntype"></a>Campaign Type
 The type of the campaign.

-The campaign type determines whether the campaign is a Bing Shopping campaign, Dynamic Search Ads campaign, or Search &amp; Content campaign.
-Possible values include *Shopping*, *DynamicSearchAds*, and *SearchAndContent*.
+The campaign type determines whether the campaign is a Bing Shopping campaign, Dynamic Search Ads campaign, or Search campaign.
+Possible values include *Audience*, *DynamicSearchAds*, *Shopping*, and *SearchAndContent*.

-**Add:** Optional.
-If not specified, then default value of *SearchAndContent* is used and you cannot set Bing Shopping or Dynamic Search Ads campaign settings.
+**Add:** Required for Audience campaigns, and otherwise this field is optional.
+If not specified, then default value of *SearchAndContent* is used and you cannot set Audience, Dynamic Search Ads, or Shopping campaign settings.
 If the campaign type is *Shopping* then you must also include the *Country Code*, *Priority*, and *Store Id* fields.
 If the campaign type is *DynamicSearchAds* then you must also include the *Domain Language* and *Website* fields.
 **Update:** Read-only
 **Delete:** Read-only